nodebox/seed/_docs/graphics.md

 - **fill** defines the fill color of the circle.
 There are many ways in which we can [specify colors](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Fills_and_Strokes): using predefined names, through RGB or HSL values, or using hexadecimal codes.
 If you're familiar with CSS colors, this is exactly the same.
 - **stroke** defines the stroke color of the circle.
 We use a stroke color here so the overlapping circles don't turn into a big red blob.
 If we want we can also specify the `stroke-width` to set the line width of the stroke.

 What else can we generate?
 SVG has support for lines, paths, rectangles, circles and text.
+We will show some examples below but you can easily find [more documentation on SVG](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Basic_Shapes).

 ## Lines